kpillay/PiNEbox/README.md

 ```
 python cli.py
 ```

+### Testing the Python UI
+The Python UI can be tested by setting the IP address to localhost (127.0.0.1) and running the script as above.
+Opening a parallel python session with the provided server scripts PiNe_macServerUDP.py and PiNe_macServerTCP.py based on the messaging choice will allow testing that the cli.py scripts are successfully sending messages back to your local machine.

 ### Setting up to automatically run when Pi boots up
 Once the Python UI can be successfully opened as above using the terminal, it can be set up to automatically open whenever the Pi boots. **The following instructions assumes the PiNEbox repository folder is on the desktop**: